Tick Paralysis

 Carrara, QLD, AU

-Rob Webster practices in Carrara, Australia.
+Rob Webster practices practicing medicine in Carrara, Australia.
 Mr. Webster is rated as an Elite expert by MediFind in the treatment of Tick Paralysis.
-His top areas of expertise are Tick Paralysis and Facial Paralysis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Tick Paralysis and Facial Paralysis.

 Learn about our expert tiers